adithyanarayanan/News-Scope/README.md

 I will soon curate an ownership list for each of the articles.
 Until then, if you are curious about the origin of the article, do email me at adithyan@buffalo.edu and I will gladly track the link down for you.

+TODO:

+- Fix scoring mechanism to normalize it by size.
+- Annotate data to check its effectiveness across more articles.